balicaionut/flutter_cubit/README.md

 # flutter_cubit

-This Flutter project is made for education porpuses following the instructions from the youtube channel dbestech "https://www.youtube.com/channel/UC8aiILPy0NO5wwLaYEzImbw".
+This Cubit state management Flutter project is made for education purposes following the instructions from the youtube channel dbestech "https://www.youtube.com/channel/UC8aiILPy0NO5wwLaYEzImbw".